Introducing TongueType

 How I actually use it

 Building the app was one thing.
 Using it every day turned out to be another.
-A couple months in, it's quietly worked its way into most of what I do at the keyboard:
+A couple months in, it's worked its way into most of what I do at the keyboard.

-TongueType is minimal and fun.
-It lives in the menu bar.
-The recording overlay is small and out of the way, and you can configure its position on screen.
-There are twenty accent colors including Rainbow Mode.
-None of these extras were necessary, but all of it was fun to build and, turns out, it makes the app feel like it's yours.
+TongueType lives in the menu bar.
+The recording overlay is small and out of the way, and you can move it wherever you like on screen.
+There are twenty accent colors, including Rainbow Mode.

 TongueType's Appearance settings, with twenty accent colors and overlay options